cameronneylon/barcelona-declaration-website/content/news/20260526_call_to_action_improving_quality_of_open_funding_metadata.md

 +++
-title = " Improving the Quality of Open Funding Metadata: A Call to Action" date = 2026-05-26 summary = "The Working Group on Funding Metadata of the Barcelona Declaration on Open Research Information is pleased to share Improving the Quality of Open Funding Metadata: A Call to Action.
+title = " Improving the Quality of Open Funding Metadata: A Call to Action" date = 2026-05-26 summary = "The Working Group on Funding Metadata of the Barcelona Declaration on Open Research Information is pleased to share ‘*Improving the Quality of Open Funding Metadata: A Call to Action*’.
 The Call to Action outlines the importance of funding metadata, the key barriers affecting its quality and coverage, and a set of recommendations for stakeholders across the scholarly communication ecosystem: publishers, funders, institutions / libraries and infrastructure providers." comments = false aliases = ["/20260526_call_to_action_improving_quality_of_open_funding_metadata"]
 +++